UT-MPC/pxt-moveSMART/tutorial3.md

 ## Step 1

-In this tutorial, we will learn what **variables** are.
+In this tutorial, we will learn what **variables** are, and learn how to use them in a program.
+On your screen, you see the pedometer from the previous tutorial.
+We will be making the same pedometer with **variables** instead of with the help of the moveSMART blocks.

 ## Step 2

-TODO: Brief explanation of variables, ...
+Variables are objects that have a name and a value.
+For example, let's say you are 9 years old right now.
+So we can create a variable called _age_, and set its value to 9.
+Then next year, we can change the value of variable _age_ to 10.

 ## Step 3

-On your screen, you see the pedometer from the previous tutorial.
-In this tutorial, we will be making the same pedometer without the help of the moveSMART blocks.
+The value of a variable doesn't have to be a number.
+It could be practically any type, such as a string (word), or a Boolean (a fancy word for True/False).
+For example, a variable called _President_ could have value _"Biden"_.

 ## Step 4